MarkEdmondson1234/googleAuthR/cran-comments.md

 * ubuntu 12.04 (on travis-ci), R 3.4.2
 * Windows Server 2008 R2 SP1, R-release, 32/64 bit (on r-hub), R 3.4.2

+## Only one day since last submission

+A bug was introduced that broke some downstream libraries that didn't come up in the tests.
+Sorry about that!

 ## R CMD check results

 There were no ERRORs or WARNINGs.